 Student Accounts and Billing

-Student accounts, billing, and related services are administered through the Office of Student Financial Services, which is located at 246 Church Street.
-The office’s website is https://student-accounts.yale.edu.
+Student accounts, billing, and related services are administered through the Office of Student Accounts, which is located at 246 Church Street.
+The office’s website is http://student-accounts.yale.edu.

 The Student Account is a record of all the direct charges for a student’s Yale education such as tuition, room, board, fees, and other academically related items assessed by offices throughout the University.
 It is also a record of all payments, financial aid, and other credits applied toward these charges.

 Students and student-designated proxies can view all activity posted to their Student Account in real time through the University’s online billing and payment system, YalePay (https://student-accounts.yale.edu/yalepay).
 At the beginning of each month, email reminders to log in to YalePay to review the Student Account activity are sent to all students at their official Yale email address and to all student-designated YalePay proxies.
 Payment is due by 4 p.m.
 Eastern Time on the last day of the month.

 Yale does not mail paper bills or generate monthly statements.
 Students and their authorized proxies can generate their own account statements in YalePay in pdf form to print or save.
 The statements can be generated by term or for a date range and can be submitted to employers, 401K plans, 529/College Savings Plans, scholarship agencies, or other organizations for documentation of the charges.

 Students can grant others proxy access to YalePay to view student account activity, set up payment plans, and make online payments.
 For more information, see Proxy Access and Authorization (https://student-accounts.yale.edu/understanding-your-bill/your-student-account).